bitcoin-sv/merchantapi-reference/src/MerchantAPI/APIGateway/APIGateway.Test.Stress/Readme.txt

 (on Linux you need to provide the following run flag: --add-host=host.docker.internal:host-gateway, check https://stackoverflow.com/questions/48546124/what-is-linux-equivalent-of-host-docker-internal/61001152).

 You can override zmqEndpoint set on bitcoind when adding/updating node through REST API, by setting the zmqnotificationsendpoint.
-For the local node (from bitcoindConfig) you can set it with -bitcoindZmqEndpointIp.
+For the local node (from bitcoindConfig) you can set it with -nodeZMQNotificationsEndpoint.

 Running -clearDb:
 If you want to run clearDb command you must add port mapping for merchant-gateway-database to docker-compose.yml (ports).